 Again, IFTTT comes as a great form of automation of many apps, not only social media.
 However, it also has its limitations, much like each programming language.
 It’s a different tool from all others in this article since it has several unique automation, such as changing photos in social networks, connecting posts with buffer, etc.

-It allows the user to create their own “recipes” or automated actions to minimize the time for social media posting and works with almost every popular social website, although Pinterest is not included.
+It allows the user to create their own “recipes” or automated actions to minimize social media posting time and works with almost every popular social website, although Pinterest is not included.

-It appears to be no limit to the amount of “recipes” a user can build or to the actions that they can automate.
+It appears to be no limit to the amount of “recipes” a user can build or the actions they can automate.

-Although it’s a great tool, automation can occur at different speeds, bogging down the rate of the workflow.
+Although it’s a great tool, automation can occur at different speeds, bogging down the workflow rate.